-Wasatch Front Regional Council (WFRC) staff, in coordination with the WFRC Budget Committee, has identified potential agency goals and prepared a draft budget and Unified Planning Work Program (UPWP) that outline the objectives and activities that WFRC plans to undertake in fiscal year 2021.
+Wasatch Front Regional Council (WFRC) staff, in coordination with the WFRC Budget Committee, has identified agency goals and prepared a budget and Unified Planning Work Program (UPWP) that outline the objectives and activities that WFRC plans to undertake in fiscal year 2021.

-The WFRC Budget Committee reviewed the suggested goals, draft budget and UPWP on March 12, 2020 and the Regional Council will review these three items at its meeting on March 26, 2020.
-The Regional Council will then make these available for review by the public and by the County Councils of Governments (COGs).
-After considering any comments received, the Regional Council will approve the goals and adopt a final budget and UPWP in May 2020.
-Below is a description and list of the goals, a discussion of the UPWP and some specific aspects of the budget.
+The WFRC Budget Committee reviewed the suggested goals, draft budget and UPWP on March 12, 2020, the Regional Council reviewed these three items on March 26, 2020, and recommended to make them available for review by the public and by the County Councils of Governments (COGs).
+There have been no comments received from members of the COGs, nor the public, on any of the items.
+The WFRC Budget Committee and staff recommend that the Regional Council approve the goals and adopt the final budget and UPWP for fiscal year 2021.
+The goals, budget and UPWP presented here for approval are the same as the draft previously provided and reviewed by the Council in March.